BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <p>
 There are peace pagodas all over the world, including in London, New Delhi, and Vienna.¹ They're intended to promote world peace.³
-The one in Leverett was the first built in the United States, in 1985.¹
+The one in Leverett was the first one built in the United States and was built in 1985.¹
 </p>

 <hr/>